All you need to know about spongiotic dermatitis

 There are different types of dermatitis, including atopic dermatitis (eczema), contact dermatitis, diaper dermatitis, and seborrheic dermatitis.

-Spongiotic dermatitis occurs in different skin conditions and is commonly associated with eczema.
+Spongiotic dermatitis occurs in different skin conditions and is commonly associated with eczema, which affects an estimated 16 million adults in the United States.
 However, it is often a minor skin irritation that can be treated.

 This article will explain spongiotic dermatitis, its symptoms, causes, and treatments.
 It will also discuss risk factors for the condition and when to see your dermatologist for dermatitis concerns.